Threads Isn’t About Twitter. It’s About Resetting Instagram’s Social Graph

 Sayman’s life was far from ordinary, even before Facebook came into the picture.
 Born in Miami to Peruvian immigrant parents, he started building and releasing his own mobile gaming apps at age 13.
 When the 2008 recession hit, Sayman supported his family through the economic downturn after they lost the chicken restaurant that was their livelihood.

-Facebook kept tabs on Sayman in the years that followed, and during his senior year recruited him first as a paid intern and then as a full-time engineer after graduation.
+Facebook kept tabs on Sayman in the years that followed, and during his senior year recruited him first as a paid intern and then a full-time engineer after graduation.

 After finishing new hire orientation, Sayman made the bold move of pitching the creation of a new team focused on teenagers.
 The idea was sent up the ranks and eventually greenlit by executives Chris Cox, Adam Mosseri, and Zuckerberg himself.
 At 18, Sayman found himself in the unlikely position of overseeing data scientists, engineers, and designers who were years older than him on this “teens team.”

-It didn’t take long for Sayman to bring the resident Gen Z perspective to the company.
+It didn’t take long for Sayman to bring the resident Gen-Z perspective to the company.
 He kept a close eye on Instagram’s retention and usage metrics among teens, and he spoke often about what the data was showing.
 He used the teenage audience as a predictor, hypothesizing that Gen Z behavior represented a wave that would eventually hit everyone else.

 Zuckerberg agreed, and decided it was worth facing the ire of Instagram’s founders to implement the company’s own take on a Stories feature.
 It worked, and within two years, Instagram had reached double the amount of Snapchat’s daily active users.